tohyuting/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-1. The files used to store information about supplier/warehouse/product should be independent from each other and follow a similar format.
+1. The files used to store information about supplier/warehouse/product, macros and commandHistory should be independent from each other.
 1. The system should recognize common French/German letters as they may appear in the name of medical products.
 1. The system should be able to track > 1k suppliers, > 1k warehouses, > 1k medical supplies without a noticeable sluggishness in performance for typical usage.
 1. The size of the application excluding the data files should be minimal (< 30MB).